 The Law Library is open Monday – Friday from 9:00-5:00, closed on holidays and weekends.
 Members of the Bar and public can visit at any time during normal business hours.
 Patrons may call the library for assistance locally or by using a toll-free number for callers from other parts of the state.
 Reference inquiries can also be sent by e-mail.
 Librarians provide legal assistance and are prohibited from giving legal advice, but will refer users to other organizations for assistance as necessary.

 Library books and materials only circulate within the building.
 Outside users can make photocopies for a nominal fee.
+The library also owns a state-of-the-art scanner, available free of charge - patrons can email documents or download to a flash drive (available for purchase from the library if needed).
 The library will also fax, mail, or e-mail requested information according to its fee schedule.
 Six public terminals are available for patrons to access the Law Library’s online catalog and its databases.
 The library offers interlibrary loan service to patrons who need materials outside of the library’s collection.

 The library’s particular strength is its comprehensive collection of current and historical Louisiana legal materials.
 The collection includes: